hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 #### Notebook 1: A linear classifier for the MNIST handwritten digit dataset in TensorFlow

-TODO: Introduce the GitHub repo for the notebooks and the interplay with the blog post
-TODO: Polish the intro below to better connect with the notebook

 Finally we have all the pieces to make our first complete learning image classifier!
-Given some image as a raw array of numbers, we have a parameterised (score) function that takes us to category scores.
-We have a way of evaluating its performance (the loss function).
-We also have an algorithm to learn and improve the classifier's parameters with example data (optimisation via stochastic gradient descent).
+Given some image as a raw array of numbers, we have a parameterised score function (linear transformation followed by a softmax function) that takes us to category scores.
+We have a way of evaluating its performance (the cross entropy loss function).
+We also have an algorithm to learn from example data and improve the classifier's parameters (optimisation via stochastic gradient descent).

-We have quite a bit more theory to go before we understand all the bits we need to [solve Gatys et al.'s optimisation problem][neural-style-algorithm] and reproduce Prisma's visual effect.
-But now is a good time to pause on theory and work through your first exercise: [the TensorFlow MNIST classification tutorial][tensorflow-tutorial-mnist] aimed at beginners to machine learning.

-Working through this tutorial will ensure that you have TensorFlow properly running on your machine, and allows you to experience coding up an image classifier to see all the pieces we talked about in action.
-The background material we've covered will allow you to appreciate the choices they've made in the tutorial.
+So let's pause on the theory for a bit to go work out our [first practical example][notebook-1] in the form of an IPython notebook.
+This example reproduces and expands upon [the MNIST digit classification tutorial on the TensorFlow website][tensorflow-tutorial-mnist] aimed at beginners to machine learning.
+Working through this example will ensure that you have TensorFlow running properly on your machine, and allows you to experience coding up an image classifier to see all the pieces we talked about in action.

+Note that all the embedded code in this article also exists as a [standalone GitHub repository][notebooks] as a collection of iPython notebooks.
+Apart from having all the code in one convenient place for you to play with and extend, the repository also contains setup notes on how to get started with the code.
+So do [fetch a copy][notebooks] and experiment alongside reading this article, it'll really help solidify concepts.

-Let's start by importing some packages we need.
+With that, let's start by importing some packages we need.

 ```python